VAZMFB/GNU-Octave-ExcelLink/README.md

 Provided code is tested with **GNU Octave 6.4.0**, **Microsoft Excel for Microsoft 365 Version 2111** and **Windows 10 20H2**.

-Provided code is tested with GNU Octave 6.4.0** and **Microsoft Excel for Microsoft 365 Version 2111**.

 ## Usage

 For usage please check provided examples.